Wouter125/BottomSheet/README.md

 ## Example

 To give you an idea of how to use this library you can use the example that is attached to this repo.
-Simply clone it and run the `BottomSheetExample` target.
+Simply clone it and open the `BottomSheetExample` folder in Xcode.

 ## Roadmap